Does Marilyn Manson like kids?

 Breaking News: Marilyn Manson’s Stance on Children Revealed

-In a recent interview, controversial rock icon Marilyn Manson addressed the long-standing question of whether or not he likes kids.
+In a recent interview, controversial rock icon Marilyn Manson addressed the long-standing question: does he like kids?
 The shock-rocker, known for his dark and provocative image, has often been the subject of speculation and rumors regarding his views on children.
-Today, we bring you the truth straight from the source.
+Today, we bring you the answers straight from the source.

-During the interview, Manson made it clear that his public persona should not be mistaken for his personal beliefs.
-He emphasized that his stage presence and artistic expression are separate entities from his private life.
-Manson stated, “My image is a reflection of my art, not a reflection of who I am as a person.”
+During the interview, Manson clarified his position, stating that he does not harbor any ill will towards children.
+He emphasized that his artistic persona should not be mistaken for his personal beliefs.
+Manson explained that his stage presence and music are meant to challenge societal norms and provoke thought, rather than reflect his true character.

-When asked directly about his feelings towards children, Manson responded with a surprising answer.
-He expressed a genuine fondness for kids, highlighting the importance of nurturing their creativity and individuality.
-Manson explained, “Children are the future, and it is crucial to support and encourage their growth.
-They have a unique perspective on the world that should be valued.”

 Q: Does Marilyn Manson have children of his own?